sukrucildirr/smc-inference-server/README.md

 Run [Sequential Monte Carlo Steering](https://arxiv.org/abs/2306.03081) as a robust local inference server.
 This project is designed for exploration, demos, and efficient evaluation with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

-Dive deeper into the technical aspects with our [technical blog publication](https://smc-blogpost.vercel.app/).
+Dive deeper into the technical aspects with our [blog publication](https://smc-blogpost.vercel.app/).

 ---